oasis-tcs/openc2-jadn/jadn-v2.0.md

 -- [[Unified Modeling Language (UML)](#uml)]

 JADN is a UML profile for documents and messages.
-UML's organizing principle is classification, and among its classifiers are DataType and Class.
+UML's organizing principle is classification, where a classifier represents a classification of instances according to their features.
+The values that are classified by a classifier are called instances of the classifier.
+UML defines several kinds of classifier including DataType and Class.
 Instances of a DataType are identified by their value, and all instances of a DataType with the same value are considered to be equal instances.
 DataType instances are immutable because by definition a different value is a different instance.
 A value may be classified as an instance of multiple DataTypes, but value comparison is meaningful only among instances of the same type.